WebAssembly/spec/spectec/test-prose/TEST.md

   - Or: elemmode_u0 is PASSIVE.
   - Or: elemmode_u0 is DECLARE.

+Elemmode_ok/active
+- (ACTIVE x expr) is valid with the reference type rt if:
+  - the table type C.TABLES[x] is defined in the context.
+  - C.TABLES[x] is (lim rt).
+  - the expression expr is valid with the value type I32.
+  - expr is constant.

+Elemmode_ok/passive
+- PASSIVE is valid with rt.

+Elemmode_ok/declare
+- DECLARE is valid with rt.

 Elem_ok
 - the table segment (ELEM rt expr* elemmode) is valid with the reference type rt if:
   - For all expr in expr*,